Average Health Insurance Cost by Income Level: 2026 Affordability Guide

 As an employer, you want to offer benefits that your employees can actually use and afford, especially in a year with rising costs.
 Here's how you can make sure your health coverage meets the affordability standard in 2026:

-- Form W-2 Safe Harbor This method uses an employee's total wages from their Form W-2 to determine affordability.
+Form W-2 Safe Harbor: This method uses an employee's total wages from their Form W-2 to determine affordability.
+The employee's contribution cannot exceed 9.96% of their W-2, Box 1 wages.

 Navigating Health Insurance Costs: A Guide for Employers and Brokers

 In today's competitive job market, offering high-quality, affordable health benefits is more important than ever.
-But with costs projected to spike, how can you manage your budget while still attracting and retaining top talent?
+But with costs having spiked significantly, how can you manage your budget while still attracting and retaining top talent?

 For Employers: A Better Way to Offer Benefits